ROCHELLE AREA COMMUNITY FOUNDATION

 Q: How do I make a gift?

-A: We welcome gifts of all amounts.
-The gifts may be designated or undesignated and are fully tax deductible to the extent allowed by law.
-Our Executive Director, Kim Montgomery or any board member may help with your donation.
+A: We welcome gifts of all amounts, whether designated or undesignated, and all gifts are tax-deductible to the extent allowed by law.
+Donations may be made online, as recurring gifts, through payroll deduction, corporate partnerships, or gifts of grain.
+Emily Anaya, Executive Director, or any RACF board member is happy to assist with your gift.

 Q: How can I help?